Most conference activities (unless otherwise noted) are covered in the full registration fee.

 Covered in the cost of the full registration fee.

 The following workshops have limited capacity.
-Reservations will be made on a first-come, first-serve basis.
-Space permitting, payment reserves your space.
+Reservations will be made on a first-come, first-served basis.
+Space permitting, payment reserves your spot.
 These workshops are NOT covered in the full registration fee.
 All proceeds from these workshops go to fund our Walt Crawford Memorial Scholarship.
 CEUs for certified trainers will be available from IATCB.

 Flying Free